Shiftnn/Memory-Cards/README.md

- add on site 2 sided card with any information and flip it
+ add on site 2 sided card with any information and flip it, local storage will fill them with your info